TX-2/TX-2.github.io/documentation.md

 The main categories of documentation are:

+1. A [description of the TX-2](commentary/tx2.md) for modern readers.
 1. Documentation produced by the TX-2 project itself.
 For example explanation of the planned design, reference information for maintenance and documentation intended for TX-2 programmers.